Zaid-Ajaj/the-elmish-book/chapters/elm/counter.md

         div [] [ str (string state.Count) ]
         button [ OnClick (fun _ -> dispatch Decrement) ] [ str "-" ] ]
 ```
+> This is function is also commonly named as the `view` function.

-The `render` function computes the user interface of the application where the *current* state is the input and a "dispatcher" function.
+The `render` function computes the user interface of the application based on the *current* state of the application.
+It also takes "dispatch" function as a second input.
 The function returns a virtual Html tree using an Elmish-specific DSL.
 The syntax takes a bit of time to get used to but essentially it is a representation of how the Html will look like when it is rendered.

 The DSL consists of functions that represent Html tags, such as `div` and `button`.
 The first argument of these functions is a list of attributes such as `OnClick` and the second argument is a list of the children elements.
 With this DSL in place, you can easily build Html trees in F# code.
 More on the `render` function in the next section.

 What's more important is the `dispatch` function, the second argument of `render`.
 It is responsible for triggering the events of the `Msg` type from within the user interface.
 We call `dispatch` on a specific message after attaching it to certain event handlers of the user interface such as the `OnClick` handlers of buttons.

-Now that we have all the pieces in place: `init`, `update` and `render`, we can tie them together to create an Elmish "program" with the last piece of code that bootstraps the application:
+Now that we have all the pieces in place: `init`, `update` and `render`, we can tie them together to create an Elmish "program" that will bootstraps the application:
 ```fsharp
 Program.mkSimple init update render
 |> Program.withReact "elmish-app"